isomerpages/enterprisesg-switch/index.md

         SWITCH content on-demand
       button: Get your "SWITCH Pass" today!
       url: https://go.gov.sg/switch-community-interest-web
+  - resources:
+      title: News and Happenings
+      subtitle: Explore
+      button: See all
   - infopic:
-      title: Watch the Grand Finals at SWITCH!
+      title: Re-watch Watch the SLINGSHOT 2021 Grand Finals
       subtitle: SLINGSHOT 2021
       description: Cheer on and connect with promising deep tech startups with innovative solutions and technologies, as well as unique business models